 A year later, Dr. Read – at the time, Director of the Infectious Disease Training Program at Toronto’s Hospital for Sick Children – joined the newly formed SAC, which, to this day, is comprised of leading Canadian researchers in the field of HIV, AIDS, and other infectious diseases.
 Shortly afterward, he assumed the role of Chair, alongside Dr. Mark Wainberg, another prominent infectious disease researcher based at McGill University in Montreal.

 “The SAC’s role is to keep up-to-date on current research and research direction, to be able to choose from many excellent applications,” Dr. Read explains.
 “There are many excellent researchers in Canada in various important areas, which directly or indirectly have the potential for an impact on HIV infection and disease.”

-Over three decades of work, the impact on research has been tremendous.
+After decades of leading excellence in research, the impact has been tremendous.
 An HIV diagnosis is no longer a death sentence thanks to advances in treatment – advances that CANFAR-funded researchers directly contributed.
 The SAC recommended funding for research that discovered a key component of the drug treatment that is keeping many people alive today.
-The SAC has also identified Canadian research that has led to findings that have nearly eliminated the risk of HIV transmission between a mother and her baby and an HIV vaccine candidate that can reduce, and sometimes prevent, HIV progression.
+The SAC has also identified Canadian research that has led to findings that have nearly eliminated the risk of HIV transmission between a mother and her baby, and an HIV vaccine candidate that can reduce, and sometimes prevent, HIV progression.
 All in all, the SAC has directed over 400 research projects in prevention, treatment, care, and cure.